casbitton/Resume/index.md

 ###### Apr 2022 - Sep 2022 - 6 mos
 ###### Total tenure: 1 year 11 months

 > At Datacom, we believe our purpose is to help our customers and communities navigate the complexity of this ever-changing world we live in, by connecting people and technology, and solving their greatest challenges.
-With more than 50 years’ experience in technology, we have grown to be one of Australasia’s leading locally owned technology company.
+With more than 50 years’ experience in technology, we have grown to be one of Australasia’s leading locally owned technology companies.

+As the Technical Lead at Datacom, I was dedicated to ensuring the continued success of the team and contributing to Datacom's reputation as a pioneering technology leader.

-In this role I provide leadership and direction to the team.
-I work closely with senior leaders to proactively contribute to the success of the organisation and our automation initiatives.
-I advertise the importance of automation and enhance the culture of automation.
+In this role I provided dynamic leadership and strategic direction to a cross-functional team while collaborating closely with senior executives to drive organisational success and spearhead automation initiatives.
+My role revolves around advocating the significance of automation and fostering a culture of innovation within the organisation.

-As a Technical Lead for Datacom I am dedicated to the success of the team and the following responsibilities:
+**Key Accomplishments:**

-- Providing input to planning future computer requirements, capacity planning and the formulation of computing standards and guidelines.
+- Led the planning of future computing requirements, resulting in improved capacity planning and the establishment of robust computing standards and guidelines.
-- Investigating available hardware and/or software and recommending appropriate acquisitions.
+- Conducted comprehensive evaluations of available hardware and software solutions, resulting in strategic acquisitions that enhanced team productivity and performance.
-- Establishing and maintaining Operational Excellence.
+- Established and sustained a culture of Operational Excellence, driving a proactive and collaborative environment that streamlined processes and increased efficiency.
-- Provide expert advice and guidance to other technology teams and business stakeholders to deliver on both short and long-term goals of Datacom.
+- Delivered expert insights and guidance to various technology teams and business stakeholders, aligning short and long-term objectives to advance Datacom's mission.

-#### Sectors
+**Sectors:**
 - Corporates
 - Education
 - Government
 - Healthcare

-#### Key Focus
+**Key Focus Areas:**
 - Artificial Intelligence for IT Operations (AIOps)
 - Platform Engineering
-  - Design, build, and delivery
+  - Holistic design, seamless build, and efficient delivery of cutting-edge platforms
-  - Platform management
+  - Strategic platform management to ensure optimal performance and scalability
-  - Platform strategy
+  - Development and execution of platform strategies that drive innovation and competitive advantage

 ### Senior Systems Engineer
 #### [Datacom](https://datacom.com)